SudarshanVK/py_logger/README.md

 2. Custom Log Levels: In addition to the standard log levels (DEBUG, INFO, WARNING, ERROR, CRITICAL), the Logger class includes two custom log levels: "SUCCESS" and "FAILED".
 3. Color-Coded Output: The console log messages are color-coded based on the log level, with the "SUCCESS"messages displayed in green and the "FAILED" messages displayed in bright red.
 4. Singleton Pattern: The Logger class uses a singleton pattern, ensuring that there is only one instance of the logger throughout your application.
-5. Configurable Log Formats: You can customize the log formats for both the file and console handlers, as well as the time format used in the log messages.
 6. Environment Variable for Console Log Level: The console log level can be set using the `CONSOLE_LOG_LEVEL` environment variable, allowing you to easily adjust the verbosity of the console output.

 ## Usage